 - Over Processing: More work or higher quality than is required from the customer.

 When you begin to remove waste from each of the above 7 areas, your overall manufacturing process will become more successful.
-Lean is a popular approach to eliminating sections of your process which don’t provide value, and therefore create a more efficient process.
+Lean is a popular approach to eliminating sections of your process which don’t provide value and therefore create a more efficient process.
 But how does this compare to Six Sigma?

 Six Sigma also strives towards reducing waste within manufacturing environments.
 However, it defines waste as anything that doesn’t meet the customer’s expectations.
-It’s main focus is to eliminate anything that deviates from the customer experience.
-Six Sigma comes from statistics and from this it is said that within a Six Sigma organization there are only 3.4 defects per million opportunities (DPMO).
+Its main focus is to eliminate anything that deviates from the customer experience.
+Six Sigma comes from statistics and from this, it is said that within a Six Sigma organization there are only 3.4 defects per million opportunities (DPMO).
 In other words, 99.99966% of all opportunities are free of defects, statically speaking.
-However a three sigma organization would have 66,807 DPMO and 93.3% of all opportunities free of defects.
+However, a three-sigma organization would have 66,807 DPMO and 93.3% of all opportunities free of defects.
 Below you can see a table to see the DPMO and yield for each Sigma:

 While both Lean Manufacturing & Six Sigma aim to improve processes, Six Sigma does this by using Define, Measure Analysis, Improvement & Control (DMAIC) phases.